One-Shot Method for Computing Generalized Winding Numbers: Algorithm

 The lemma is illustrated in \fig{signed_intersection}.
 Intuitively, this means that $\chi$ is constant within each region, except maybe for a few isolated curves or points.
 In the figure, we show the 2D example: the surface $M$ becomes a curve, the boundary of $M$ is now a pair of endpoints; their projections onto the unit circle split it into two regions $A_1$ and $A_2$.
 The lemma states that even though the number of \emph{unsigned} intersections may change over each region $A_i$ on the sphere, the number of \emph{signed} intersections is a constant within each region (except for some special points, see below).
 We denote that constant as $\chi_i$.
 The projection of the boundary itself has measure zero, thus we do not need to define $\chi(q), q \in \textrm{Proj}_{S_p^2}\partial M$, as these values do not influence the integral.
 The lemma therefore allows us to rewrite Eq.~\ref{eq:wn_chi} as a discrete sum:

-The technical detail `almost everywhere' in the formulation of the lemma refers to the points $q$ where the rays $\overrightarrow{pq}$ are tangent to the surface at a contact point (see inset).
-The set of such points, however, has measure zero, so they do not affect the integral (see Supplementary).
+The technical detail \new{'}almost everywhere' in the formulation of the lemma refers to the points $q$ where the rays $\overrightarrow{pq}$ are tangent to the surface at a contact point (see inset).
+The set of such points, however, has measure zero, so they do not affect the integral.

 The observation captured in this lemma significantly simplifies our algorithm.
 Now we can shoot one ray per region $A_i$, compute the number of signed intersections $\chi_i$, and sum their contributions multiplied by the region area $\textrm{Area}_{S^2_p}(A_i)$.
-Considering that number of regions is typically small, this leads to an efficient algorithm: project the boundary onto the sphere (\fig{overview}c), decompose the sphere surface into regions, compute their areas, shoot a single ray through each one and compute $\chi_i$ (\fig{overview}d).
+Considering that number of regions is typically small, this leads to an efficient algorithm: project the boundary onto the sphere (\fig{overview}c), decompose the sphere\new{'s} surface into regions, compute their areas, shoot a single ray through each one and compute $\chi_i$ (\fig{overview}d). \new{Therefore, our method is compatible with all oriented surface representations that support ray-intersection queries and represent boundaries as continuous curves.
+Examples of unsupported representations include oriented point clouds and NeRFs \cite{NeRF21}, as they neither provide explicit ray-intersections nor represent boundaries as continuous curves.}

 If the curve network has no boundary, i.e., represents a closed manifold, then the sphere only has one region $A_1$, so we compute only one $\chi_1$.
-Such manifolds divide the space into `inside' and `outside' (see Jordan–Brouwer separation theorem \cite{guilleminDifferentialTopology2010}), \new{so in this case our algorithm is equivalent to a simple inside-outside ray casting test}.
+Such manifolds divide the space into `inside' and `outside' (see Jordan–Brouwer separation theorem \cite{guilleminDifferentialTopology2010}), so in this case our algorithm is equivalent to a simple inside-outside ray casting test.

 For a compact manifold \emph{with} boundary, the projection of the boundary $\textrm{Proj}_{S^2_p}\partial M$ on the unit sphere $S^2_p$ divides the surface of the sphere into two or more regions $A_i$.
 For example, for a surface with a single boundary, $\textrm{Proj}_{S^2_p}\partial M$ divides the sphere into exactly two regions if the boundary projection has no self-intersections, and more if it has (\fig{sphere_proj}).